North Tawton: History

 Romans crossed the River Taw at what is now Newland Mill, a little outside the present town, and established a succession of military camps there over the years.
 The Roman fort is believed to have had the name Nemetostatio, meaning "The road-station of the sacred groves", and may have been located on the site of an ancient druidic sanctuary.
 It covered an area of roughly 600 ft (185m) east-west by 390 ft (120m), and was located adjoining the Roman road between Isca Dumnoniorum (Exeter) and Okehampton.
 In addition, the site of a temporary marching camp has been identified half a mile to the north.

 By the time of the Domesday survey (1086), there were six farm / manor holdings in what is now North Tawton Parish, including that of Tawton which was the forerunner of the town we know today.

 St Peter's Church is first recorded in 1257.
 Only the tower of the present building dates from that time, with the rest being mostly 14th and 15th century.
 The tower is on the west and is topped by an oak-shingled spire.
 There are two aisles with granite arcades and a number of old benchends.

 North Tawton was already a market town by the end of the 12th century.
 Agriculture and the woollen industry provided the chief sources of employment for many centuries, but the former has much declined as a source of employment and the latter has gone altogether, the last town woollen mill closing in 1930.

 The railway came to North Tawton in 1865.
 North Tawton railway station (now closed) lies a mile or two outside the town on the line from Exeter to Okehampton which continued on to Plymouth and Cornwall.
 It closed to through passenger traffic in 1968, although a shuttle service between Okehampton and Exeter continued until 1972.
 The latter recommenced in 2021 but with no intermediate stops between Crediton and Okehampton.

 Bathe Pool, a grassy hollow near North Tawton, is said to fill with water at times of national crisis.

 Other notable buildings

 The former pannier open air market (1849) later became a cinema.
 Broad Hall is a house dated 1680 but it incorporates the remains of a house of the 15th century.
-Burton Hall is a mid-Victorian villa which was brought from Norway.
+Burton Hall is a mid-Victorian grade two timber house which was brought from Norway.
 Cottles Barton is an Elizabethan manor house one mile south of the town.

 Newland Mill on the outside of the village used to be a former mill house; it was built circa 1814, contemporary with the mill, with mid-C19 additions.
 It was refurbished into living accommodations with the original watermill and wheelhouse incorporated.